arafatm/arafatm.github.io/_zzz/mba/the-coaching-habit-by-michael-stanier.md

 **"And what else?"** is such a useful question that you can add it into almost every exchange.

-- [ ] TheCoachingHabit.com/videos to THE ONE QUESTION THAT RULES THEM ALL
+- TODO TheCoachingHabit.com/videos to THE ONE QUESTION THAT RULES THEM ALL

 ## Question Masterclass Part 3 Should You Ask Rhetorical Questions?